ballerina-platform/ballerina-dev-website/swan-lake/learn/coding-conventions/top-level-definitions.md

 function Person.getName() {}
 ```

-* If the function needs to be split in to new lines due to it exceeding the max line length,
+* If the function needs to be split into new lines due to it exceeding the max line length,
   - can break lines from the parameter list by moving a parameter value only to a
     new line and indenting it with four spaces from the starting position of the function.